florin721/technical-assessment/README.md

 Please add eu-west-2 as region <br>

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 IMPORTANT                                   !!!!!!!!!!!!!!!!!!!!!!!!!!!!! <br>
-Please make sure you have run the aws configure command before proceeding forwards.
+Please make sure you have run the aws configure command before proceeding forwards.   <br>

-Once AWS is configured, you can run the deploy.sh file:
+Once AWS is configured, you can run the deploy.sh file:    <br>

 ![alt text](image-7.png)    <br>

-This will build all the infrastructure in main.tf, then deploy the application and service from deploy.yaml.
+This will build all the infrastructure in main.tf, then deploy the application and service from deploy.yaml.   <br>

-The ./deploy.sh command will run for about 10-15 minutes
+The ./deploy.sh command will run for about 10-15 minutes   <br>

-Do not stop the script until you see the following message:
+Do not stop the script until you see the following message:     <br>

 ![alt text](image-8.png)    <br>
 Once you can see “Deployment complete!
-Your app should now be available on the EKS cluster” , means that all the infrastructure has been deployed , and the service and applications are deployed on the EKS cluster too.
+Your app should now be available on the EKS cluster” , means that all the infrastructure has been deployed , and the service and applications are deployed on the EKS cluster too.   <br>

-To confirm this , run the following commands inside the docker image: kubectl get pods -n opendelta kubectl get svc -n opendelta
+To confirm this , run the following commands inside the docker image:   <br>
+kubectl get pods -n opendelta   <br>
+kubectl get svc -n opendelta   <br>
-You should see the following:
+You should see the following:   <br>

 ![alt text](image-9.png)    <br>

-Now please Navigate to your AWS Management Console, and select Region EU-WEST-2:
+Now please Navigate to your AWS Management Console, and select Region EU-WEST-2:   <br>

  ![alt text](image-10.png)    <br>

-Now please Navigate to EC2:
+Now please Navigate to EC2:     <br>

 ![alt text](image-11.png)    <br>